-Students transferring credits to MTI from other post-secondary institutions or high schools will be individually evaluated to determine courses needed to complete a diploma or degree.
+Students transferring credits to MTI from other post-secondary institutions will be individually evaluated to determine courses needed to complete a diploma or degree.
 A transfer student may have previous coursework accepted to fulfill MTI course and graduation requirements according to the following criteria:

-1. Official transcripts must be submitted for use in assessing courses and credits for transfer from accredited institutions.

-- 2. A grade of C or better (2.0 on a 4.0 scale) shall be required in each course accepted in transfer.
-The last grade earned will be the recorded grade.
+- 1. Official transcripts must be submitted for use in assessing courses and credits for transfer from accredited institutions. - 2.
+A grade of C or better (2.0 on a 4.0 scale) shall be required in each course accepted in transfer.
 Transfer credits do not count toward a cumulative GPA.
-Courses in the major area of study completed more than seven (7) years previously may not be accepted for transfer.
-The grade recorded on the student's academic record will be "CR" (credit). - 3.
-Technical related and general education courses shall be reviewed by the appropriate department(s) and the Registrar to determine course equivalence and acceptance.
+Courses in the major area of study completed more than five years previously may not be accepted for transfer.
+The grade recorded on the student's academic record will be "CR" (credit).

+- 3. Technical related and general education courses shall be reviewed by the appropriate department(s) and the Registrar to determine course equivalence and acceptance.
+Partial credit may be awarded for courses that do not meet all competencies of an MTI course.
+Students will be required to take the course, but at a reduced cost.
 Courses outside of MTI's areas of study will not be accepted for transfer. - 4.
-Transfer students must complete a minimum of 30 credits of their coursework, including their final semester of a program, at MTI to earn a degree or diploma. - 5.
-Students who choose to transfer articulated high school courses to MTI should contact the Dean of Enrollment. - 6.
-To transfer credit, an Application for Admission must be on file and a student must have accepted status before credits will be transcribed. - 7.
-Non-credit courses from MTI's Corporate Education division may be considered toward meeting credit course requirements.
-Students requesting such credit transfers must present a certificate of completion to the Vice-President for Academic Affairs' office at MTI.
-The grade recorded on the student's academic record will be "CR" (credit).
+Transfer students must complete a minimum of 50% of their coursework credits at MTI to earn a degree or diploma. - 5.
+To transfer credit, an Application for Admission must be on file and a student must have accepted status before credits will be transcribed.